 It goes without saying that a church is a place of worship.
-But the fact is that today, when religion is no longer universally followed, churches can have a supplementary role in our lives, as three dimensional representations of our history.
-In fact, in England, there is no more accessible and expressive sources of our past than in our ancient churches, an example of which is in every village throughout the Cotswolds.
-From the churches we can know our past, just as if we reading about it.
+But the fact is that today, when religion is no longer universally followed, churches can have a supplementary role in our lives, as three-dimensional representations of our history.
+In fact, in England, there are no more accessible and expressive sources of our past than in our ancient churches, an example of which is in every village throughout the Cotswolds.
+From the churches, we can know our past, just as if we reading about it.
 Today I went to Cirencester and spent an hour in what is perhaps England’s largest parish church, which stands, cathedral-like, in the town centre, on the fringe of the market square.
-To enter through its sixteenth century fan-vaulted porch is to be immediately surprised at two things – first, that unlike most churches it is warmer inside it than outside it (courtesy of a new heating system) and second, at its vastness.
-Your gaze is unavoidably transported upwards to the nave roof, which, courtesy of local Cotswold wool merchants, was raised in the early sixteenth century by a further twenty feet above its original and already impressive twelfth century beginnings.
-The arches separating the nave from the aisles are tall and slender and so the church is light, airy, and not remotely oppressive.
+To enter through its sixteenth-century fan-vaulted porch is to be immediately surprised at two things – first, unlike most churches it is warmer inside it than outside it (courtesy of a new heating system), and second, at its vastness.
+Your gaze is unavoidably transported upwards to the nave roof, which, courtesy of local Cotswold wool merchants, was raised in the early sixteenth century by a further twenty feet above its original and already impressive twelfth-century beginnings.
+The arches separating the nave from the aisles are tall and slender so the church is light, airy, and not remotely oppressive.